lanl/PYSEQM/docs/source/Initialization.rst

     - ``[1]``

-      Adaptive mixing, where instead of fixing `alpha`, you let the code estimate a nearly optimal `alpha` at each step, based on changes in the density matrix elements.
+      Adaptive mixing, where instead of fixing the mixing coefficient `alpha`, you let the code estimate a nearly optimal `alpha` at each step, based on changes in the density matrix elements.
 This gives fast convergence when things are well-behaved, with automatic damping when needed.

     - ``[1, K, L, M]``